The Office of Patient Experience

 Partnering with the Cullman Family for the Best Possible Patient Experience

 The Cullman family has been a part of The Mount Sinai Hospital from its establishment in 1852.
 With two family members serving on the first Board of Directors, there has been a Cullman on the Board of the hospital ever since.
 The Cullman family has proudly watched and participated in Mount Sinai’s growth, always celebrating in its excellence and being particularly proud of frontline staff members who provide compassionate and high quality care.
-The Cullman Institute was established in November of 2002 through the generosity of three Cullman brothers to honor their late father and former Trustee, Joseph F. Cullman, Jr. The middle son and Mount Sinai Trustee, Edgar, initiated the efforts and soon enlisted his brothers, Joseph and Lewis, to help launch this special tribute.
+In November 2002, the Cullman Institute was established through the generosity of three Cullman brothers to honor their late father and former Trustee, Joseph F. Cullman, Jr. The middle son and Mount Sinai Trustee, Edgar, initiated the efforts and soon enlisted his brothers, Joseph and Lewis, to help launch this special tribute.

-At the present time, Susan Cullman and Edgar Cullman, Jr. serve on the Board of Trustees and oversee the activities of the Cullman Institute.
+Currently, two Cullman siblings - Susan and Edgar, Jr. - serve on the Mount Sinai Health System Boards of Trustees and oversee the activities of the Cullman Institute.
 The Cullman Family recognizes that hospitals face enormous challenges in today’s world.
 Hospitals face barriers to providing individualized and personal attention to patients.
-The Cullman Institute works in partnership with the Board of Trustees, hospital leadership, physicians, nurses, trainees, clinicians from other disciplines and all staff members from the Mount Sinai Health System, as well as volunteers and members of the community, recognizing that each individual makes a unique contribution to the patient’s experience.
+The Cullman Institute works in partnership with the Boards of Trustees, hospital leadership, physicians, nurses, trainees, clinicians from other disciplines and all staff members from the Mount Sinai Health System, as well as volunteers and members of the community, recognizing that each individual makes a unique contribution to the patient’s experience.
 The Cullman Institute makes visible the belief that an excellent patient experience is tantamount to quality health care.

 The Cullman Awards: Patient Experience